shakfu/py-js/README.md

 Both externals have access to builtin python modules and the whole universe of 3rd party modules, and further have the option of importing a builtin `api` module which uses [cython](https://cython.org) to wrap the portions of the max c-api.
 This allows regular python code to directly access the max-c-api and script Max objects.

-In addition there are essentially 3 deployment variations:
+The objective is to have 3 deployment variations:

-1. Linking the externals to your system python (homebrew, built from source, etc.) This has the benefit of re-using your existing python modules and is the default option.
+1. Linking the externals to your system python (homebrew, built from source, etc.) This has the benefit of re-using your existing python modules and is the default option. (only this works reliably right now)

 2. Embedding python interpreter in a Max package: in this variation, a dedicated python distribution (zipped or otherwise) is placed in the `support` folder of the `py/js` package (or any other package) and is linked to the `py` external or `pyjs` extension (or both).
 This can possibly make it usable in standalones (untested).